Good question and one that we get often.

 Until you have seen some of these ducts yourself, it is often hard to grasp the full concept of what many building occupants in Southern California are breathing.
-You may only become aware of it after the system has been cleaned, when employees suddenly start mentioning that they have stopped coughing or sneezing at work, that they feel more “awake” at work, or that other ill health effects have been lessened.
+You may only become aware of it after the system has been cleaned when employees suddenly start mentioning that they have stopped coughing or sneezing at work, that they feel more “awake” at work, or that other ill health effects have been lessened.

 Several years ago, OSHA (Occupational Safety & Health Administration) had proposed regulations to require inspections of air conditioning systems in commercial buildings, and correction of problems found by the inspections.
 They estimated that about 30% of all commercial buildings suffer from below-standard indoor air quality.

-Even though it isn’t usually enforced, the California Code of Regulations (Title 8) requires that,“The HVAC (Heating, Ventilation and Air-Conditioning) system shall be inspected at least annually, and problems found during these inspections shall be corrected in a reasonable time.”
+Even though it isn’t usually enforced, the California Code of Regulations (Title 8) requires that “The HVAC (Heating, Ventilation, and Air-Conditioning) system shall be inspected at least annually, and problems found during these inspections shall be corrected in a reasonable time.”

 We strongly feel it would be of service for air conditioning contractors to advise their customers to get their air conditioning systems inspected for contaminants and cleaned regularly.
-Not only would they be helping the building’s landlord/owner to lessen potential liability, but they would be helping many employees in Southern California live and work in cleaner, healthier environments.
+Not only would they be helping the building’s landlord/owner to lessen potential liability, but they would be helping many employees in Southern California live and work in a cleaner, healthier environments.